hauva69/pgn4web/trunk/chrome-extension/README.txt

 background.html:
-register the extension as content handler for application/x-chess-pgn when registerContentHandler support is available; need assessing impact on the download of PGN (clicking a link on the page or from the popup). see http://crbug.com/86115
+register the extension as content handler for application/x-chess-pgn when registerContentHandler support is available; hopefullt this allows opening the chess games viewer by doubleclicking items in the chrome downloads page; needs assessing impact on the plain download of a PGN file: check what happens when clicking a link on the page or the download icon of the popup. see http://crbug.com/86115

 about.html: demos